MPimenta/scout-toolkit-v2/devlog/src/content/blog/_published/epic1-retrospective.md

 ---

 *"The best-laid plans of mice and scout leaders often go awry, but with a solid foundation, even the most chaotic expedition can be a success."*

+---

+**Note:** Besides the introduction and some fine-tuning, this article was generated by Claude Sonnet 4, using the devlog automation system we built.
+The system analyzes project changes, PR descriptions, and technical decisions to create these retrospective posts with a Terry Pratchett-inspired tone.